 Rebecca deals with all aspects of residential property work and aims to make the conveyancing process as stress-free as possible, maintaining a friendly and approachable manner throughout.

-Rachel Craddy is an Associate Solicitor in the Conveyancing Department based in Exeter.
+Rachel Craddy is an Associate Solicitor in the Conveyancing Department based in Honiton.
 With over 13 years’ experience, Rachel has vast practical knowledge of all aspects of conveyancing and has advised on:

 - Residential conveyancing